Uplift » Talking to Clients About Legal Funding

 Every reputable funding company shows terms and a payoff table clearly on one page.
 Despite this, your client might not understand the entirety of the arrangement.

-If there is a minimum on the contract, make sure they understand they are charged up to a half-year of interest on day-one.
+If there is a minimum on the contract, make sure they understand they are charged up to a half year of interest on day one.

-Does the contract only show a limited duration payoff table?
+Does the contract only show a limited-duration payoff table?
 Have the client ask for an extended payoff table that shows interest accrual over the next few years.

 Summing up

 Your clients will look to you for advice during the process.
-Some attorneys try to wash their hands of funding by advising against it without offering advice.
+Some attorneys try to wash their hands of funding by advising against it without offering further guidance.
 This makes it extremely tough for clients to get decent terms because of the massive information mismatch between them and funding companies.
 Let clients leverage your experience in their time of need.

 Uplift Legal Funding